2013–14 Purdue Boilermakers women's basketball team

-The 2013–14 Purdue Boilermakers women's basketball team will represent Purdue Boilermakers during the 2013–14 NCAA Division I women's basketball season.
-The Boilermakers, led by eighth year head coach Sharon Versyp, play their home games at the Mackey Arena and were a members of the Big Ten Conference.
+The 2013–14 Purdue Boilermakers women's basketball team represented Purdue Boilermakers during the 2013–14 NCAA Division I women's basketball season.
+The Boilermakers, led by eighth year head coach Sharon Versyp, played their home games at the Mackey Arena and were a members of the Big Ten Conference.
 They finished with a record of 22–9 overall, 11–5 overall for a tie for a fourth-place finish.
 They lost in the quarterfinals of the 2014 Big Ten Conference women's basketball tournament to Iowa.
-They were invited to the 2014 NCAA Division I women's basketball tournament which they defeated Akron in the first round before losing to Oklahoma State in the second round.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they defeated Akron in the first round before losing to Oklahoma State in the second round.